 Attend a Coding Bootcamp

-To help you get started, check out the Career Karma bootcamp directory, which features a list of hundreds of coding bootcamps, including many that specialize in R and data science.
+To help you get started, check out the Career Karma boot camp directory.
+Our directory features a list of hundreds of coding boot camps, including many that specialize in R and data science.

 Taking online courses and following tutorials will only take you so far.
 Once you’ve mastered the syntax—which is a great feat in itself—you’ll be ready to start working on your own projects.

-Projects are a great way to build your skills because not only can you apply what you’ve learned in the classroom, but you can do so while working on a project that is more meaningful to you.
+Projects let you build your skills while working on a project that is meaningful to you.
 That’s right.
 When you work on a self-driven project, you get to choose what you work on and how it turns out.

 Are you stuck for ideas?
 If that’s the case, ask yourself: What data do I generate every day?
 Then, try to think of a project you could build using that data.
 Maybe you want to analyze data from your fitness tracker.
 Or maybe you want to analyze your finances.
 Or maybe you are interested in weather trends from your local area in spring.

 No matter what you end up working on, make sure it is relevant to one of your own interests.
 This will ensure that, even if you encounter a challenge, you’ll have no problem finding the motivation you need to keep going.

 R Project Ideas

 Here are a few ideas to help you out: